Learn to spot and avoid common scams with AARP's Fraud Resource Center.

 Explore how emerging technologies are transforming our transportation system.

-This report, Communities Are Embracing Development Near Transit: A Snapshot of Transit-Oriented Development Support across the United States, details the ways state, regional, and local actors proactively foster TOD.
+This snapshot of Transit-Oriented Development Support across the United States, details the ways state, regional, and local actors proactively foster TOD.

 A variety of safe, affordable, dependable and user-friendly travel options enables people of all ages to stay active and engaged in their communities.
 For some, regular, fixed-route public transportation services are ideal; for others, because of health, disability status or geography, more personalized services — such as paratransit, dial-a-ride, reduced-fare taxis or rides in private vehicles available through volunteer driver programs — are needed.